Information and Application

 Program Information and Expectations

 Students must apply to participate in this short-term course.
 Applicants must be in good academic standing.
-Preference will be given to students who will be sophomores and juniors in fall 2020.
+Preference will be given to first-years and sophomores.
 WIEP courses must be taken for a letter grade.

-Professor Ethan Mollick will serve as the faculty member for this course.
-He will be accompanied by Lee Kramer, Director of Student Life.
-They will be in residence with the students throughout the program.
+Professor Prasanna Tambe will serve as the faculty member for this course and will be in residence with the students throughout the program.
 Please note that students are subject to Penn’s disciplinary guidelines while on a Wharton-sponsored program.

-Participants will be required to attend three pre-travel classes, which will provide an introduction to the tech sector in New York.
+Participants will be required to attend three pre-travel classes in the fall 2023 semester, which will provide an introduction to the tech sector in New York.
 Students will conduct research and prepare case studies.
 Attendance and participation in these classes are part of the grade for the course.
 Required readings will also be assigned.

-While on the travel portion of the course, students must attend all scheduled lectures, business site visits, alumni networking events, and cultural tours.
+While on the travel portion of the course, students must attend all scheduled lectures, business site visits, and alumni networking events.
 A paper will be due approximately one month after travel is completed.

-Please make sure that you have enough cu’s for the fall 2020 semester, so that we can register you for the .5 cu course if admitted to the course.
+Please make sure that you have enough CUs for the spring 2024 semester, so that we can register you for the 0.5 cu course if admitted to the course.

 Through business-site visits and meetings with senior managers and alumni, students will gain an understanding of the tech sector in the NYC area.